About the event

 Event Information

-The 2024 Compass Student Leaders Conference will feature a new 4-star venue, high-quality teaching from our experienced Compass faculty, visits to Parliament House and the Australian War Memorial, and the famous Compass bush dance.
+The 2026 Compass Student Leaders Conference will be held in person at a 4-star venue with high-quality teaching from our experienced Compass faculty, visits to Parliament House, the Australian War Memorial, and the famous Compass bush dance.
+The conference sessions and some accommodation will be held at the Mercure Hotel.
+There will also be an overflow accommodation at the Abode Hotel which is a 2 minute walk from the Mercure Hotel.

 Click the links below to access the relevant resources for the event: